 The Massachusetts Department of Public Safety requires pipefitters to obtain a license.

 Michigan issues apprentice, journeyman and master licenses for pipefitters through the Plumbing Division of the Department of Licensing and Regulatory Affairs.

 In Minnesota, pipefitters need a plumbing license issued by the Minnesota Department of Labor & Industry.

 Mississippi pipefitters need a commercial construction contractor’s certificate with a special mechanical certification issued by the Mississippi State Board of Contractors.

-The state of Missouri does not provide statewide contractor’s licenses.
+The state of Missouri does not provide2 statewide contractor’s licenses.
 Local ordinances may apply.

 Pipefitters in Montana require a plumbing license issued by the Montana Board of Plumbers.

-There are no specific licensing or certification requirements for pipefitters in Nebraska.
+There are no specific3 licensing or certification requirements for pipefitters in Nebraska.
 Contractors working in counties that have populations over 100,000 people must have a business license.

 Pipefitters working in Nevada need a contractor’s license issued by the Nevada State Contractors Board.